-\begin{thm} Given the circle action $S^1(1,b,m)$ with $2\lambda > |2b-m|$ and $b \neq \{0, m\}$, the complex codimension of of the stratum $\jsom \cap U_m$ in $\jsom$ in given by the number of $j \in \{1, \cdots , m-1\}$ such that $j=b$. \\ Similarly for the action $S^1(-1,b,m)$ with $2\lambda > |2b+m|$ and $b \neq \{0, -m\}$, the complex codimension of of the stratum $\jsom \cap U_m$ in $\jsom$ in given by the number of $j \in \{1, \cdots , m-1\}$ such that $j=-b$. \end{thm} \begin{cor} For the circle actions \begin{itemize} \item (i) $a=1$, $b \neq \{0, m\}$, and $2\lambda > |2b-m|$; or \item (ii) $a=-1$, $b \neq \{0, -m\}$, and $2 \lambda > |2b+m|$. \end{itemize}The complex codimension of the stratum $\jsom \cap U_m$ in $\jsom$ is either 0 or 1. \end{cor} \begin{proof} Follows from the calculation and discussion above. \end{proof}
+\begin{thm} Given the circle action $S^1(1,b,m)$ with $2\lambda > |2b-m|$ and $b \neq \{0, m\}$, the complex codimension of of the stratum $\jsom \cap U_m$ in $\jsom$ in given by the number of $j \in \{1, \cdots , m-1\}$ such that $j=b$.
+Similarly, for the action $S^1(-1,b,m)$ with $2\lambda > |2b+m|$ and $b \neq \{0, -m\}$, the complex codimension of of the stratum $\jsom \cap U_m$ in $\jsom$ in given by the number of $j \in \{1, \cdots , m-1\}$ such that $j=-b$. \end{thm} \begin{cor} For the circle actions \begin{itemize} \item (i) $a=1$, $b \neq \{0, m\}$, and $2\lambda > |2b-m|$; or \item (ii) $a=-1$, $b \neq \{0, -m\}$, and $2 \lambda > |2b+m|$. \end{itemize}The complex codimension of the stratum $\jsom \cap U_m$ in $\jsom$ is either 0 or 1. \end{cor} \begin{proof} Follows from the calculation and discussion above. \end{proof}

-\begin{remark} In the beginning of the section, we only show that the space $\jsoml \cap U_{2k,l}$ was a Banach submanifold.
-But in order to obtain the topology of the space of $\Symp^{S^1}(\SSS,\oml)$ with $\C^\infty$-topology, we require that the space $\jsom \cap U_{2k}$ with the $C^\infty$ topology is a Fr\'echet manifold and that the codimension of $\jsom \cap U_{2k}$ in $\jsom$ is given by the same formula as in Theorem \ref{codimension_calc}.
+\begin{remark} In the beginning of this section, we worked in the $C^l$ category to show that the space $\jsoml \cap U_{2k,l}$ is a Banach submanifold.
+But in order to investigate the topology of the group $\Symp^{S^1}(\SSS,\oml)$ with $C^\infty$-topology, we require that the space $\jsom \cap U_{2k}$ with the $C^\infty$ topology is a Fr\'echet manifold and that the codimension of $\jsom \cap U_{2k}$ in $\jsom$ is given by the same formula as in Theorem \ref{codimension_calc}.
 As this discrepancy exists in the literature even in the non-equivariant case, and as a resolution of this issue is well beyond the scope of this document we do not attempt to resolve this here. \end{remark}